The Mayor's Office for Economic Opportunity311

 NYC Opportunity health programs tackle these challenges through a diverse range of initiatives.
-To promote access to healthy food, NYC Opportunity created the Office of the Food Policy Coordinator in the Mayor’s Office, as well as the Shop Healthy outreach program that supports corner stores and food distributors in providing and promoting more healthy food options.
-To reduce gun violence in targeted communities, NYC Opportunity and the Young Men's Initiative launched the Cure Violence project, an evidence-based public health strategy that intervenes directly to stop the cycle of violence.
-To improve young people’s access to health, NYC Opportunity programs are making the New York City public hospital system more teen-friendly and bringing primary care and reproductive healthcare services to public high schools.
+To promote access to healthy food, NYC Opportunity created the Office of the Food Policy Coordinator in the Mayor's Office, as well as the Shop Healthy outreach program that supports corner stores and food distributors in providing and promoting more healthy food options.
+To reduce gun violence in targeted communities, NYC Opportunity and the Young Men's Initiative incubated New York City's Cure Violence program, an evidence-based public health strategy that intervenes directly to stop the cycle of violence, which has since been expanded as part of the NYC Crisis Management System.
+To improve young people's access to health, NYC Opportunity programs have worked to make the New York City public hospital system more teen-friendly and to bring primary care and reproductive healthcare services to public high schools.
 Each of these initiatives has unique metrics established to track fidelity to the program models and impact on the target communities.

 To learn more about Adolescent Health Program, visit the YMI website.